spiritual somatic trauma therapist California

 College

 I chose to take a gap year and moved to Los Angeles to work for a non profit Americorps program called City Year.
 During that year I worked as a tutor and mentor in the South LA school system.
-Another seed was planted, I knew that I was meant to lead a life of service to others.

 The times in my life that I have experienced the greatest shifts in perspective have been when I have stepped away from the rushing river of American life, unplugged, and planted my feet amidst people and places that were still connected to the slow rhythm of the Earth.
 It was hard to come back to my life as a college student in the intensity of downtown Los Angeles and not see the problematic aspects of our cultural values and behaviors.